 Silent installation also supports configuring for coexistence silently.
-You can specify non-conflicting port assignments in the options response file as described in Installing silently.
+You can specify non-conflicting port assignments in the options response file.

 By default, there are port conflicts between V4.0.x and V5 that you must resolve.
 Also, if you migrate more than two V4.0.x nodes to V5, there are port conflicts that you must resolve, as described in Setting up V5 coexistence.